lenacassandre/true-promise/README.md

 # Introduction

 TruePromise is meant to be used with TypeScript.
+It may not fit your needs.
+Try [bluebird](https://github.com/petkaantonov/bluebird).

 _TruePromise works with async/await syntax in a nodeJS environnement. ⚠️ Not tested in a commonJS environnement._